slatedocs/slate/source/index.html.md

 These are temporarily removed until the site tree settles down, and will likely be replaced.

-## Why are we splitting the [Everything Inkling][3] page?
+## Why are we reorganizing the [Inkling Classic][2] page?

 This body of work includes overlapping sections with similar names, which is confusing to the reader and breaks Slate functionality.
 In addition, we're conjoining a notional, concept-based approach with a concrete, lexicon-based approach.

-That said, the modular nature of this implementation allows us to continue to pursue this approach as long as we address name collision.
-Further, as they say in my neighborhood, _¿porque no dos?_ Using the modular approach, we can build topical as well as comprehensive Inkling pages out of the same bucket of [includes][6].
+The new layout joins the notional explanation with the reference for the actual command and its syntax.
+In addition, a [Refernces][4] section has the condensed Inkling reference.

 ## What are Modular pages?